cjrace/gss-chart-colours/colour_palette_guidance.md

 >Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

 To make data visualisations as accessible as possible, we should aim to make charts interpretable regardless of colour.
+This means labelling lines directly, and being careful with the ordering of legends for stacked and clustered bar charts so that users can still infer the labels for the series without relying soley on the colours.

 ### [Success Criterion 1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content)

 >All non-text content that is presented to the user has a text alternative that serves the equivalent purpose.

 This criterion applies in all scenarios, except for certain situations not relevant to this guidance.
 This means that all data visualisations should have a text alternative.

 This is often given through the "alt text attribute" which is built into the code of the webpage or document.
 This can be accessed by screen reader users, but other users may have trouble getting to it.
 This is why the Government Digital Service (GDS) do not consider it best practice to provide alternative text through the alt attribute.
 They state that alternative text should be in the body text of the page so that all users have easy access to it.
 This is what is expected when you publish on GOV.UK.

 A text alternative may also be provided through supplying an accessible data table displaying the data in the visualisation.
 This can be done either as a HTML table on a webpage or as a downloadable file.

 ## Chart text and labels

-Be a sans serif font and at least size 12.
-Serif fonts don’t fail regs but they are known to be difficult to read, the British dyslexia association [recommends you don’t use serif fonts](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide).
+All chart text and labels should be in a sans serif font and at least size 12.
+Serif fonts don’t automatically fail the accessibility legislation but they are known to be difficult to read; the British dyslexia association [recommends you don’t use serif fonts](https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide).

+If you are saving your visualisation as an image, be aware that any manipulation of the image size will affect the text, and while the text may originally have been size 12 or higher, there's a risk it may decrease below this if you reduce the size of the image.

 When labelling a series on a chart the labels should be near to the series they relate to, as opposed to in a key.
-Line labels should in black text, as opposed to coloured text.
+Where a key or legend is used you should ensure that the ordering matches the ordering of the series in the chart.
+Text labels should generally be in black text.

-If you do use coloured text, you should consider [Success Criterion 1.4.3 Contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum): the visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for large scale text.
+If you do use coloured text, you should consider [Success Criterion 1.4.3 Contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum), which states that the visual presentation of text and images of text should have a contrast ratio of at least 4.5:1.

-Large scale text is defined as 18 point and over, or 14 point and over if bold.

 ## Example colour palette